iotaledger/iota-wiki/docs/learn/wallets/firefly-wallet.md

 **Customize Wallet**

-- Possibility to change the Wallet name.
+- Gives the possibility to change the name of wallet.

 **View Address History**